diogols/Connected/README.md

 This algorithm creates a graph with preferential attachment.
 This means that there are hub nodes which have a higher degree than the other ones.

+Broadcast

+This script consists in simulating the broadcast of a message using flooding.
+Various parameters can be tweaked.
+In the end it's shown a graphic with the results of the simulation.